Szczepaniak-M/US-Accident-Warehouse/README.md

 # US Accidents Data Warehouse
 A project uses Spark and Scala to transform data available in CSV files and text file into a data warehouse.
-The data warehouse uses also Delta Lake library to store data about accidents in tables.
+The data warehouse uses also Airflow (Composer)  to orchestration and Big Query to store data about accidents in tables.

 ## Data
 The source of the data is `https://www.kaggle.com/sobhanmoosavi/us-accidents`.